snazzyatoms/Coffers/README.md

 ## What Server Owners Install

-Server owners only need one plugin jar:
+Server owners should choose the plugin line that matches their server:

 - `release/Coffers.jar`
+- `release/Coffers-Legacy.jar`

+Use:

+- `Coffers.jar` for the modern line
+- `Coffers-Legacy.jar` for older legacy-oriented server setups

 Vault compatibility is built into the main plugin and can be set to: